-Sionna Block and Object
+Sionna Block and Object#

-All of Sionna PHY’s components inherit from the Sionna Object class.
+All of Sionna PHY’s components inherit from the Sionna Object

-A Sionna Object is instantiated with an optional precision argument from which it
+A Sionna Object is instantiated with an optional

 derives complex- and real-valued data types which can be accessed via the

-properties cdtype and rdtype, respectively:
+properties cdtype and dtype, respectively:

 from sionna.phy import Object